lsst/rtn-058/index.rst

 Abstract
 ========

-Guidelines on how to use the name Simonyi Survey Telescope in the different Rubin's Observatory products
+Guidelines on how to use the name Simonyi Survey Telescope in the different Rubin Observatory products

 Usage of the Simonyi Name
 =========================